 What to Look for When Buying a Foot File

-According to the American Podiatric Medical Association (APMA), it’s best to use a foot file or pumice stone as opposed to a razor because they’re less likely to cause injury or promote infection.
+According to a fact sheet released by the American Podiatric Medical Association (APMA), it’s best to use a foot file or pumice stone as opposed to a razor because they’re less likely to cause injury or promote infection.
 When it comes to choosing a foot file specifically, go for something that suits your lifestyle.
 If you’re consistently on your feet or wear open shoes often, a coarser file is ideal.
-If you wear enclosed shoes and socks and spend a lot of time sitting down (i.e. not on your feet), you’re less likely to develop thick, hard skin, so a softer file is adequate.
+If you wear enclosed shoes and socks and spend a lot of time sitting down (i.e. not on your feet), you may be less likely to develop thick, hard skin, so a softer file is adequate.
 If you’re confused or want the best of both worlds, seek out one with two different sides.

 How do you use a foot file?